oymotion/oymotionDeveloperCommunity/docs/gForce100/gForce100UserGuide.md

 - After successfully connecting with a BLE central device (e.g. gForceJoint, gForceDongle or any other BLE central device), the green LED light flashes at 5HZ when any data (e.g. quaternion, gesture or raw data) switch is on.
-  If the user turns all data switches off through [gForceApp][gForceApp], the green LED light will be always on.

 - The device will vibrate for about 100ms when a gesture is recognized.

 ## Instructions to Wearing and Performing Gestures

 To make sure gForce armband can recognize your gestures, please refer to [Guide to Performing Gestures][GuideToPerformingGestures] and spend several minutes learning and training yourself.
 The recognition rate can reach 95% and even higher after you get familiar with performing the gestures properly.

 ## Predefined Gestures

 The six predefined gestures are:
 * _Fist_
 * _Spread Fingers_